-Stephen P. Brown is a member of the firm’s Insurance Law Practice Group in the Bloomfield Hills Office.
+Stephen P. Brown is a member of the firm’s Insurance Coverage Practice Group in the Bloomfield Hills Office.
 His area of specialty is representing insurance companies in complex insurance coverage disputes involving a wide spectrum of issues, including insurance coverage for underlying product liability and environmental contamination claims, among others.
 He has also represented corporate entities in complex product liability litigation.

 Additionally, Mr. Brown has extensive experience in handling both first party and third party coverage litigation matters involving a wide range of issues including intentional acts, fraud, rescission as well as bad faith and failure to settle claims on behalf of insurance companies.
 His insurance coverage practice also includes a number of defense cost disputes where the reasonableness and necessity of defense costs incurred by an insured were at issue.

 Mr. Brown has been successful in obtaining summary judgment on a number of key insurance coverage issues and authored numerous coverage opinions for insurance carrier clients on a wide range of topics, including coverage for advertising injury claims, sexual harassment, racial and sexual discrimination, assault and battery, defective products, and claims made/claims reported issues.